s0l0ist/node-seal/README.md

 # Testing

 You can find the list of tests in `package.json`.
+They can be useful to see different parameters and how they affect execution time.
 Some of the tests will take a long time to complete and consume a lot of memory.

-If you're seeing `Javascript heap out of memory`, please file a bug report.

-Saving keys is very memory intensive especially for `computationLevel`s above low.
-This is because there's currently no way to use streams across JS and WASM, so the strings have to be buffered completely in RAM and they can be very, very large.